outrowender/UIViewCanvas/README.md

 Select a version and click `Install`.

 ### Step 2
-Add the previewer to your view file:
+Add the previewer to the end of your view file:

 ```swift
 import SwiftUI